SymfonyCasts/symfony7/sfcasts/pagination.md

 there wouldn't be a previous page if we're on page 1.
 Inside, generate a URL to this page: `app_homepage`.
 But pass a parameter: `page` set to `ships.getPreviousPage`.
 Since `page` isn't defined in the route, it'll be added as a `page` query parameter.
 That's exactly what we want!
-Write `Previous`, then repeat for the `Next` link: if `ships.hasNextPage` and `ships.getNextPage`.
+Repeat for the `Next` link: if `ships.hasNextPage` and `ships.getNextPage`.

 Refresh, scroll down, and sweet!
 We see a `Next` link!
 Click it... and now we're on page *2* of 3,